foliovision/fv-antispam/README.md

   4. Comment will be moved to trash

+* Test "Protect the registration form" setting

+  1 Enable wp-admin -> Settings -> General - > Membership	(Anyone can register)

-* Logout & go to register page
+  2. Logout & go to register page

-  1. Disable javascript in your browser & reload page
+  3. Disable javascript in your browser & reload page

-  2. You should see the security question
+  4. You should see the security question

-  3. Adding wrong answer will result in error message
+  5. Adding wrong answer will result in error message